 - Employment (including pensions and TUPE)

-We are able to advise on new vehicles for and the transfer of all services, from libraries to recycling, council support services to nurseries, podiatry to HIV services.
+- Transfer of services, from libraries to recycling, council support services to nurseries, podiatry to HIV services

 Beyond legal advice, our Impact and Advisory team brings financial, research service design, market analysis and strategic expertise.
 Their advisory services and expertise in impact measurement, outcomes-based planning and strategy results in an holistic, integrated offering that works with you to develop evidence-based, outcomes-focused solutions.